Dental Bridges in Oxnard, CA

 Maryland bonded bridges are a more conservative take on the traditional bridge.
 Instead of using crowns to support the pontic or false teeth, Maryland bonded bridges utilize metal or porcelain wings to attach to the abutment teeth.
 Also known as resin-bonded bridges, these bridges work best with front teeth.

-Our dentist in Oxnard, CA will carefully evaluate your situation to determine the best type of dental bridge for you.
+Our cosmetic dentist Oxnard, CA will carefully evaluate your situation to determine the best type of dental bridge for you.

 Life after Dental Bridges